mdmusharruf13/nextjs-learning/nextjs-hw/README.md

 ### redirect

 The **redirect** function allows you to redirect the user to another URL. _redirect_ can be used in Server Components, Client Components, Route Handlers, and Server Actions.

+### Server Components

+React Server Components allows you to write UI that can be rendered and optionally cached on the server.
+By default, Next.js uses Server Components.
+This allows you to automatically implement server rendering with no additional configuration, and you can opt into using Client Components when needed.

+### benfits of Server rendering

+- Data Fetching
+- Security
+- Caching
+- Bundle Sizes
+- Initial Page Load and First Contentful Paint
+- Search Engine Optimization and Social Network Shareability
+- Streaming Server

+### Client Components

+Client Components allows you to write interactive UI that can be rendered on the client at request time.
+In Next.js client rendering is _opt-in_, meaning you have to explicitly decide what components React should render on the client.
+To use Client Component, you can add the React **"use client"** directive at the top of a file, above your imports.

+### Benefits of Client Rendering

+- Interactivity
+- Browser APIs